wagtail-packages/wagtail-honeypot/docs/developer.md

 View the site at `http://localhost:8000` or add `/admin` to login.

-> You can see if emails are sent or not via the console.

 ### A convenient SMTP server

 If you have docker and docker-compose installed